-We operate in a competitive business environment and are subject to significant developments in the marketplace, including rapid technological advances and changes in the regulatory and legislative environment.
-We have historically faced intense competition from DBS providers and certain local telephone companies, many of whom have greater resources than we do.
-In the past several years, many of these competitors have expanded their service areas and added services and features comparable to ours.
-We have also faced increasing competition from wireless telephone providers, as many potential phone customers have replaced their wireline phone service with a wireless product.
+We operate in a competitive business environment that is subject to significant developments in the marketplace, including rapid technological advances and changes in the regulatory and legislative environment.
+We have historically faced, and continue to face, intense competition from DBS providers and local telephone companies, many of whom have greater resources than we do.
+Recent technological advances and consumer trends, including OTTV and wireless Internet service, have increased the number of alternatives to our products and services, which may increase competition.